Book Now

 Biography

 Lem began his career in graduate school as a guitarist and vocalist in Paradise lost and Regained a work created by Dr. Eva Jessey—the acclaimed choral director for George Gershwin’s Porgy and Bess.
-Lem also appeared with Dr. Jessey in a CBS “Special Segment” and became a soloist in the Dr. Eva Jessey Choir before embarking on his solo career.
+Lem also appeared with Dr. Jessey in a CBS “Special Segment” and became a soloist in the Dr. Eva Jessey Choir before embarking on his career.

-Drawing upon his academic experience and his background in contemporary music, Sheppard created a unique performance style and a vibrant brand of traditional music.
+Drawing upon his academic experience and his background in contemporary music, Sheppard creates a unique performance style and a vibrant brand of traditional music.
 He has the ability to move seamlessly from music spanning the discovery of the spiritual to the jazz age.
 Audiences of all ages engage with Lem’s modern take on traditional music interspersed with folklore, storytelling, and history.

 Program Description